OMEGATRYON/OMEGATRYON.github.io/blog.md

 #MY DEV BLOG

+## Blog post 3 ----01/31/2023
+Java/pseudocode
+>The coding portion is really starting to kick off, after learning about javascript my head was spinning.
+It can be alot to take in, in such a short time BUT in the end the goal is worth it.
+The only simple solution to any of these problems would to be, Put one foot in front of the other and read along the way.

 ## Blog post 2 ----01/26/2023
 Stressful project
 >After about 7 hours since starting the major project we will be presenting for demo on friday, I had finally finished.
 I feel like i failed in a way as most of my situation was attempting to google things, fortunately i had a few AHA moments that took me for a Serotonin ride.
 One of those moments was when i had put all four images into one box to the side of my page.
 I'd rate this project a 10/10.